 Eat & Shop Local Like It’s Your Job – Because It Is!

-In my youth my whole goal in life was to live in a hip, urban neighborhood.
+In my youth, my whole goal in life was to live in a hip, urban neighborhood.
 One filled with history, beautiful buildings, events, arts, great restaurants, and boutique stores.
-I envisioned myself living blissfully car-free, riding my bike to all of my daily activities, soaking in the culture, and hanging out at a local coffee shop with my F-R-I-E-N-D-S!
-Eventually, I was fortunate enough to discover, along with my husband, a fixer upper in a rough community with tons of potential.
+I envisioned myself living blissfully car-free, riding my bike everywhere, soaking in the culture, and hanging out at a local coffee shop with my F-R-I-E-N-D-S!
+Eventually, my husband and I were fortunate enough to discover a fixer-upper with tons of potential.
 For a blissful decade we enjoyed working on house projects, and spending our kid-free discretionary income at local venues and shops.

-At the time, I felt excessive guilt at the amount of money I should have been saving instead of dining out and shopping locally.
-But what I didn’t realize is that I was filling an important niche in the ecosystem of the revitalizing community.
-Not only was I actively working to restore a historic building and contributing to the energy of the neighborhood and city BUT my dollars were essential in funding the local businesses that made our urban neighborhood the unique food/art/culture scene that we wanted as part of our community!
+At the time, I felt guilty about the money I could have been saving by dining out and shopping less.
+I didn’t realize that I was filling an important role in revitalizing my community.
+By restoring a historic building I was reintroducing energy to my neighborhood and city.
+By shopping locally, my dollars were funding the local food/art/culture scene that made our urban neighborhood unique.

-Fast forward to my 40’s, suddenly with two kids, and being CEO of a design firm, I suddenly find myself cash-flush and time-poor.
-Like a hermit I retreat daily to my now complete historic abode – lacking the energy to go out!
-It doesn’t help that my feral children are impossible to take out to restaurants – and babysitters have become unicorns (they apparently don’t exist anymore).
-It’s just easier to plan ahead, cook a quick, easy meal, and then have leftovers for lunch the next day.
-Making coffee at home in the morning is essential because I need liquid motivation to herd the cats – I mean kids, to get ready and get them off to school in the morning.
-Shopping for pleasure too has fallen by the wayside, replaced with the convenience of Instacart and Amazon.
+Fast forward to my 40’s, suddenly with two kids as the CEO of a design firm.
+I find myself cash-flush and time-poor.
+Like a hermit, I retreat daily to my now complete historic abode, lacking the energy to go out!
+It doesn’t help that my feral children are impossible to take to restaurants – and babysitters have become unicorns (they apparently don’t exist anymore).
+It’s just easier to plan ahead, cook a quick meal, and then have leftovers for lunch the next day.
+Making coffee at home in the morning is essential because I need liquid motivation to herd the cats – I mean kids – to get ready and off to school in the morning.
+Shopping for pleasure has also fallen by the wayside, replaced with the convenience of Instacart and Amazon.

-I’ll have to admit, for a brief moment in time I was patting myself on the back, cheering myself on for “saving so much money”!
-I was blissfully ignorant, thinking that my time and penny hoarding was a net gain.
+I’ll have to admit, for a brief moment I was patting myself on the back for “saving so much money”!
+I was blissfully ignorant, thinking that my time-saving and penny-hoarding was a net gain.
 It wasn’t until one recent Sunday when the kids were visiting their grandparents that I realized our downtown had become a ghost town.
-Many of the restaurants we used to frequent reduced their hours and some of my once favorite local shops are gone.
+Many of the restaurants we used to frequent had reduced hours and some of my favorite shops were gone.
 What happened?
 Was it COVID?
-Or was it because I and my peers thought we were saving time and money by not dining and shopping locally, only to realize on the occasion that we desperately need a night out, or a last minute item that the businesses are all gone?
+Or was it because I and my peers thought we were better off by not dining and shopping locally?
+Now, when we desperately need a night out, or a last minute item, we find these businesses are nearly gone.